ace03uec/muzi-playlist-dl/README.md

 **muzi-playlist-dl** is a python2 script.
 Tested on Ubuntu 14.04 final beta.

 # TO DO
-1.Error Handling
+1. Error Handling
-2.Folder Names to include username as well.
+2. Folder Names to include username as well.
- (Since Multiple users can have similar names for playlists) 3.Prettify still
+   (Since Multiple users can have similar names for playlists)
+3. Prettify still
-4.Modularise code
+4. Modularise code
-5.Add support for other OS'es
+5. Add support for other OS'es
-6.Package into Python App.
+6. Package into Python App.